This article may contain compensated links. Please read disclaimer for more info.

 If you want to visit Paris for New Year’s celebrations, check out our dedicated article on what to do in Paris on New Year’s Eve.

-Here’s the list of the best things to do in Paris in December, other than the typical Christmas activities.
-Some of the dates and activities are still to be confirmed so keep clicking for the latest updates.
+Here’s the list of the best things to do in Paris in December 2022, other than the typical Christmas activities.
+Some of the dates and activities still need to be confirmed, so keep clicking for the latest updates.

-Enjoy “Paris’ most beautiful avenue” with a Seine River night cruise.
-Admire the city beautifully illuminated with the Christmas lights and some of the main Paris tourist attractions, such as the Eiffel Tower, Notre Dame, or Les Invalides.
+Enjoy ‘Paris’s most beautiful avenue’ with a Seine River night cruise.
+Admire the city beautifully illuminated with Christmas lights and some of the main Paris tourist attractions, such as the Eiffel Tower, Notre Dame, and the Invalides.
 It is difficult not to be in love with a view like this one!

 For December in Paris, the pastry and chocolate walking tours are the best.
 Learn about the traditional cakes and sweets during Christmas in France and admire the best pastry shops beautifully adorned for the festive season.

-The neighborhood of Saint Germain in Paris 6 is very reputed for its beautiful pâtisseries and chocolate shops and this Saint Germain Pastry and Chocolate Walking Tour has always great reviews.
+The neighborhood of Saint Germain-des-Prés in Paris 6 is very reputed for its beautiful pâtisseries and chocolate shops, and this Saint Germain Pastry and Chocolate Walking Tour always has great reviews.

-For December in Paris, we recommend booking your cabaret show asap, especially if you want to do a cabaret show during the Christmas week in Paris.
+For Paris December 2022, we recommend booking your cabaret show well in advance, especially if you want to do a cabaret show during the Christmas week in Paris.
+The Moulin Rouge is the most popular cabaret show in Paris but there are many more!

-When the air of Paris gets cold and crisp, it is the perfect time to explore the most beautiful covered passages of Paris.
+When Paris’ air gets cold and crisp, it is the perfect time to explore Paris’most beautiful covered passages.

-These covered walkways, all bathed in natural light, are Art Nouveau /Neoclassical architectural gems built in the 18th century, the kind of place to see and to be seen whilst doing some shopping or drinking a cafe.
+These covered walkways, all bathed in natural light, are Art Nouveau /Neoclassical architectural gems built in the 18th century, the kind of place to see and to be seen whilst doing some shopping or drinking at a café.

-Most of the best passages in Paris are in the central districts of Paris, in Paris 1 or 2 (click here for our quick guide).
-If you know where to look, you will find delightful vintage boutiques, cute cafes, and other curiosity shops perfect for unique Christmas gifts.
+Most of the best passages in Paris are in Paris’ central districts, in Paris 1 or 2 (click here for our quick guide to the Covered Passages).
+If you know where to look, you will find delightful vintage boutiques, cute cafés, and other curiosity shops perfect for unique Christmas gifts.

 VISIT THE CHURCHES OF PARIS